Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Introduction

 In this paper we focus on the spatial problems of small-strain brittle-fracture phase-field models obtained by a suitable time discretization.
 The standard approach to solving these spatial problems is based on operator splitting.
 Algorithms based on this approach, also known as staggered schemes, alternate between solving a displacement problem with fixed damage and a damage problem with fixed displacement.
 Both subproblems are elliptic and well-understood, and such methods are therefore straightforward to implement.
 The method can be interpreted as a nonlinear Gauß--Seidel method~\cite{farrell+maurini17}, which provides a natural framework for convergence proofs.
 Applications of the operator splitting scheme and its extensions appear, e.g., in \cite{bourdin07,burke+ortner+sueli10}.
 With particular semi-implicit time discretizations it is also possible to solve the spatial problems by solving only one damage problem and one displacement problem~\cite{miehe+hofacker+welschinger10}.
 This is very fast, but works only if the load steps are small enough.

-In contrast, other works propose monolithic solution schemes based on Newton's method \cite{gerasimov+delorenzis16,farrell+maurini17,wick17modified,wick17error}.
+In contrast, other works propose monolithic solution schemes based on Newton's method \cite{gerasimov+delorenzis16,farrell+maurini17,wick17modified,wick17error,wambacq_ulloa_lombaert_francois:2021}.
 For the unmodified Newton method only local convergence can be shown, and failure to converge for large load steps is readily observed in practice~\cite{wu_huang_nguyen:2020}.
 Therefore, various authors have proposed extensions or modifications of the Newton idea to stabilize the method.
-In \cite{gerasimov+delorenzis16} a line search strategy is applied to enlarge the domain of convergence of Newton's method. \citet{wu_huang_nguyen:2020} propose to use the BFGS quasi-Newton algorithm, claiming that it is more stable than Newton's method and more efficient than operator splitting. \citet{heister_wheeler_wick:2015} proposed a modified Newton scheme which was later improved by \citet{wick17modified} with an adaptive transition from Newton’s method to the modified Newton scheme.
+In \cite{gerasimov+delorenzis16} a line search strategy is applied to enlarge the domain of convergence of Newton's method. \citet{wu_huang_nguyen:2020} and \citet{kristensen_martinez:2020} propose to use the BFGS quasi-Newton algorithm, claiming that it is more stable than Newton's method and more efficient than operator splitting. \citet{heister_wheeler_wick:2015} proposed a modified Newton scheme which was later improved by \citet{wick17modified} with an adaptive transition from Newton’s method to the modified Newton scheme.
+Recent results in~\cite{kopanicakova_kothari_krause:2022} suggest that nonlinear preconditioning can speed up the solution process tremendously.
 Finally, the authors of \cite{singh_verhoosel_deborst_vanbrummelen:2016,may_vignollet_deborst:2016} suggest an arc-length method based on the fracture surface, and an adaptive time stepping scheme to enhance the robustness.
 In summary, while monolithic Newton-type methods are reported to be faster than operator-splitting algorithms, the latter ones are more robust~\cite{ambati_gerasimov_delorenzis:2015,wu_huang_nguyen:2020}.